utiasSTARS/ROB498-flight/instructions/hardware/pixhawk_4_mini.md

 ### Onboard Jetson Communication

-Communication with the Jetson Nano through the GPIO pins must be configured by changing a few parameters.
+Communication with the Jetson Nano is through the GPIO pins and must be configured by changing a few parameters.
 First, you must configure the Pixhawk to send and receive MAVLink messages at an acceptable rate.
 This can be done by setting the following parameters:

 - MAV_0_RATE        -> 921600 B/s
 - SER_TEL1_BAUD     -> 921600 8N1